pankajdoshi/phpunit-browserstack/parallel-tests-phpunit/README.md

 }
 ?>
 ```
+7. Replace BROWSERSTACK_KEY and BROWSERSTACK_USERNAME with your BrowserStack Username and access key to run the tests.
-7. To run this UnitTests in parallel please call following command:
+To run this UnitTests in parallel please call following command:
 ```
 vendor/bin/paratest -p 3 -f --phpunit=vendor/bin/phpunit test/SeleniumTest.php
 ```